Australian Centre for Health Law Research

 - cognitive impairment including dementia

-- human rights and ageing
+- human rights of older persons, including discrimination and ageism

 Our researchers are investigating the social, legal and regulatory implications of technology and innovation in health care.
 We are leading debates on the role of law in regulating emerging and disruptive technologies, with a focus on: